linux-cultist/venv-selector.nvim/README.md

       }
 ```

+Some notes about using quotes or not around the regexp:

+- For `fish` shell, you need to put the regexp in quotes: `'/bin/python$'`.
+- For `zsh` and `bash`, they are optional.
+- On `Windows` using `powershell`, quotes are not working.

 ### Your own anaconda search

 If you need to create your own anaconda search, you have to remember to set the type to "anaconda".